mozerpol/NotesFromLearning/README.md

 [Data Hazard](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Data_hazards) - (pol. *konflikt danych*) - simultaneous use of the same data.
 [Struktural Hazard](https://en.wikipedia.org/wiki/Hazard_(computer_architecture)#Structural_hazards) - (pol. *konflikt zasobow*) - simultaneously requesting access to memory or other unique resource in the computer.
+#### Superscalar processing
+[Superscalar processing](https://en.wikipedia.org/wiki/Superscalar_processor) - (pol. *przetwarzanie superskalarne*) - it's based on the use of several scalar data processing pipelines run in parallel, which allows for the execution of more than one instruction in one clock cycle.

 Nice link about pipelining [18.12.2020]: https://cs.stanford.edu/people/eroberts/courses/soco/projects/2000-01/risc/pipelining/index.html

 last page: 21